PaNOSC-ViNYL/ase/doc/ase/md.rst

 Melchionna et al. [1] and later modified by Melchionna [2].
 The differential equations are integrated using a centered difference method [3].
-Details of the implementation are available in the document NPTdynamics.tex, distributed with the module.
+Details of the implementation are available in the document XXX NPTdynamics.tex, distributed with the module.

 The dynamics object is called with the following parameters:

 *atoms*:
-  The list of atoms.
+  The atoms object.

 *timestep*:
   The timestep in units matching eV, Å, u.
+Use the *fs* constant.

 *temperature*:
   The desired temperature in eV.